tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/tutorial_notes.md

 ```

 #### Second page:
-Header and Footer are similar to main page.
-The only difference is that the
+Header and Footer is similar to main page.
+The only deference is that the
-action triggered after pressing the button will add a item into items array and
+action triggered after pressing the button will add item to items array and
-to the top of the visible list.
+will add item to the top of the visible list.
 Second page is a `div` with
 `id="editor"` and `class="ui-page"`.
 This page is needed for adding or
 editing selected note.
 The second page will have the `textarea` tag in order
 to edit the selected note.